Why Should You Exercise After Bariatric Surgery?

 Bariatric Exercise Benefit #1: The Right Kind of Weight Loss

 Exercise can help you lose more weight and keep it off after surgery.
-A study of gastric bypass patients showed that those who exercised lost at least 10-15 pounds more than those who did not.
+According to a meta-analysis of studies on the subject by the National Institutes of Health, weight loss surgery patients who exercised saw their Body Mass Index (BMI) drop 4.2% more than those who did not.

 But when you’re losing weight, it’s also important to lose the right kind of weight.
 Exercise helps you burn fat while keeping your lean muscle.